brycx/brycx.github.io/_posts/2018-08-06-hmac-and-precomputation-optimization.markdown

         *idx ^= 0x6A;
     }
 ```
-Now simply hash the `buffer` array and the MAC is computed.
+Now we can simply hash the content of the `buffer` array to compute the MAC.

 ### Performance
 The benchmarks are listed in the [project repository](https://github.com/brycx/rigel):